masashitsubaki/molecularGNN_smiles/README.md

 - This code is easy to use.
 After setting the environment (e.g., PyTorch), preprocessing data and learning a model can be done by only two commands (see "Usage").
-- If you prepare a dataset with the same format as provided in the dataset directory, you can learn our GNN with your dataset by the two commands (see "Training of our GNN using your molecular property dataset").
+- If you prepare a molecular property dataset with the same format as provided in the dataset directory, you can learn our GNN with your dataset by the two commands (see "Training of our GNN using your molecular property dataset").